 The Cotton Carrier CCS G3 Camera Harness has a twist-and-lock security mount system, making it one of the more secure mounts you can buy for your camera.

-No matter how dynamic your movements, the camera stays safe and secure, mounted to your chest with no risk of breakage or damage.
+No matter how dynamic your movements are, the camera stays safe and secure, mounted to your chest with no risk of breakage or damage.

 Along with carrying the camera securely, this easy-access harness makes it simple to get to your camera quickly.